mcneilco/acas-roo-server/README.md

 # README

-This repo is the java persistence layer for the [ACAS project](/mcneilco/acas) project.
+This repo is the java persistence layer for the [ACAS project](http://github.com/mcneilco/acas) project.
 It provides many of the base services that the ACAS project needs to run.

 ### Docker development installation

 These instructions assume you have a basic docker installation of ACAS running on your machine.
-If you don't, you can get a basic installation of docker by following the instructions [here](/mcneilco/acas/README.md#docker-development-installation).

 These instruction provide a path to doing development to give you a starting point using a Mac machine, there are many ways to setup this project using your own tool choices.